-(1[2]) A member may consider its expenses, but shall not justify mark[-]ups, markdowns, or commissions on the basis of expenses [which] that are excessive.

-(2[3]) The difference between the customer's price (including the mark[-]up or markdown) [over] and the prevailing market price is the amount (or percentage) to be considered when determining if a member deals fairly [significant spread from the point of view of fairness of dealings] with its customer[s] in a principal transaction[s].
-[In the absence of other bona fide evidence of the prevailing market,]For a markup, a member's own contemporaneous cost is the best indication of the prevailing market price of a security, and for a markdown, a member's own contemporaneous proceeds are the best indication of the prevailing market price of a security, unless other bona fide.

-(3) If a member sells a security to a customer from inventory or buys a security from a customer for inventory, the amount of profit or loss to the member from market appreciation or depreciation before, or after, the date of the transaction with the customer would not ordinarily enter into the determination of the amount or fairness of the markup or markdown.

-[(4) A mark-up pattern of 5% or even less may be considered unfair or unreasonable under the "5% Policy."]

-(4[5]) Determination of the fairness of a mark[-]up[s], markdown or commission must be based on a consideration of all the relevant factors, of which the percentage of mark[-]up, markdown or commission is only one.
+- (2) A member may consider its expenses, but shall not justify mark[-]ups, markdowns, or commissions on the basis of expenses [which] that are excessive. - (3) The difference between the customer's price (including the mark[-]up or markdown) [over] and the prevailing market price is the amount (or percentage) to be considered when determining if a member has dealt fairly [significant spread from the point of view of fairness of dealings] with its customer[s] in a principal transaction[s].
+[In the absence of other bona fide evidence of the prevailing market,] Unless other bona fide, more credible evidence of the prevailing market price can be evidenced, for a markup, a member's own contemporaneous cost is the best indication of the prevailing market price of a security, and for a markdown, a member's own contemporaneous proceeds are the best indication of the prevailing market price of a security. - (4) Except in riskless principal trades or nearly contemporaneous trades in which a security is held in a member's inventory very briefly, if a member sells a security to a customer from inventory, the amount of the markup would be determined on the basis of the markup over the bona fide representative current market price, and the profit or loss to the member from market appreciation or depreciation before, or after, the date of the transaction with the customer would not ordinarily enter into the determination of the amount or fairness of the markup. - [(4) A mark-up pattern of 5% or even less may be considered unfair or unreasonable under the "5% Policy."] - (5) Determination of the fairness of a mark[-]up[s], markdown or commission must be based on a consideration of all the relevant factors, of which the percentage of mark[-]up, markdown or commission is only one.